MASQ-Project/Node/README.md

 levels of technical ability.

 There you can find further information, guides and configuration examples for running MASQ Node from:
-- MASQ app - v0.2 (formerly called "GEMINI")
+- MASQ Browser
 - CLI
-- Docker image
+- Docker image (beta)

 If you are interested in testing stages, speak to the team in the official [Discord channel](https://discord.gg/masq)